Idle0x/Drosera-Unique-Trap/README.md

 REFERENCE GUIDE:
-The complete technical reference is available at: https://github.com/Idle0x/Drosera-Unique-Trap If you can access the URLsm, read this guide for complete context.
+The complete technical reference is available at: https://github.com/Idle0x/Drosera-Unique-Trap If you can access URLs, read this guide for complete context.
 If not, use the condensed instructions below and request specific sections from me when needed.

 YOUR CORE MISSION:
 Guide me through THREE distinct phases: